marginnoteapp/ohmymn-docs/guide/attention.md

 ::: warning 1

 The logic of using OhMyMN is different from any previous plugins, especially the modules that begin with "Auto", which have truly achieved full automation.
-You need to set the conditions for execution and turn on `Auto on Extract` so that it can execute automatically when you need it.
+You need to set the conditions for execution and turn on `Auto Run When Excerpting` so that it can execute automatically when you need it.
 Modules often offer presets.
 You can choose to use the presets directly, or customize them.
 OhMyMN does not recommend indiscriminate executions, so there is no global switch to turn OhMyMN on or off with a single click.

 :::

-::: danger 2
+::: tip 2

 The priority of customization is always the highest in all module presets.